 Mao traveled throughout China

-until 1921, when he helped organize the
+until 1921, when he was present at the organization of the

 Communist